kkostenkov/unity-code-commenter/README.md

 ## About The Project
 ![Product Name Screen Shot][product-screenshot]

+* This project makes use of [resharper_inspectcode](https://github.com/muno92/resharper_inspectcode) action convenient to use for Unity repos that require solution files generation.
-For each pull request this workflow will generate a solution file for your Unity project, run reSharper Inspect code and provide it's output as PR comments.
-Everything runs on GitHub runner.
+* For each pull request this workflow will generate a solution file for your Unity project, run reSharper Inspect code and provide it's output as PR comments.
+* Everything runs on GitHub runner (for free).

 <!-- GETTING STARTED -->
 ## Demo